Esperanza Aguirre

-Esperanza Aguirre y Gil de Biedma (/es/; born 3 January 1952) is a Spanish politician.
+Esperanza Aguirre y Gil de Biedma, Countess of Bornos (/es/; born 3 January 1952) is a Spanish politician.
 As member of the People's Party (PP), she served as President of the Senate between 1999 and 2002 (becoming the first female politician to have held the post), as President of the Community of Madrid between 2003 and 2012 and as Minister of Education and Culture (1996–1999).
 She also chaired the People's Party of the Community of Madrid between 2004 and 2016.

 Biography

 Early life

 Aguirre was born in Madrid on 3 January 1952 being the eldest daughter of José Luis Aguirre Borrell, a noted lawyer, and Piedad Gil de Biedma Vega de Seoane, the sister of the poet Jaime Gil de Biedma.
 She is also second cousin of the photographer Ouka Leele.
 She studied in the La Asunción School and in the British Council School of Madrid and earned a degree in Law at the Complutense University of Madrid in 1974.
 Aside from Spanish, she is reportedly fluent in English and French, has basic notions of Italian and "understands" Catalan.

-In 1974, Aguirre married Fernando Ramírez de Haro, 15th Count of Murillo, 16th Count of Bornos (Grandee of Spain), whom with she has had two sons: Fernando (born 1976) and Álvaro (born 1980).
+In 1974, Aguirre married Fernando Ramírez de Haro, 15th Count of Murillo, 16th Count of Bornos (Grandee of Spain), with whom she has had two sons: Fernando (born 1976) and Álvaro (born 1980).

-In 1976 Aguirre became a civil servant, as member of the Corps of Information of Tourism's Technicians.
+In 1976, Aguirre became a civil servant, as member of the Corps of Information of Tourism's Technicians.
 She was head of the Department of Publicity and Tourism, where she remained until 1979.
 Subsequently, she had many different jobs in the Ministry of Culture, serving several Ministers during the Democratic Centre Union governments; especially designated by the Prime Minister himself.
 In 1979, she was chief of staff of the General Director of Literature and Cinematography.
 She was appointed Deputy General Director of Studies of the Technical General Secretariat of the Ministry of Culture in 1980.
 In 1981, she was appointed Deputy General Director in the Advisory Staff of the Secretary of State of Culture.
 Her last position with the Administration was as Deputy General Director of Cultural Associations.